 Find out more about LiGHTS’ free demonstrations, exhibitions, workshops, talks and tours here.

-We will be making a series of announcements between now and 29th September.
 Keep checking this site regularly for the latest news or register here for email updates.

 LiGHTS will feature a sparkling array of activities, from exploring laboratories, watching films and demonstrations, trying out equipment, listening to lectures, quizzing experts, visiting exhibitions and much, much more – all bringing learning to life by putting the spotlight on technology and science.